 - There are multiple yield curves – per economy and credit risk score

-- The interest for a specific entity is driven by loan maturity, economy and entity’s credit risk score
+- The interest for a specific entity is driven by loan maturity, economy, and the entity’s credit risk score

 Which risks are on the fixed income market?